16 Tips On How to Get The Best From Your Cleanser

 - Cleansing Wipes The main skincare product I wish was never invented.
 So many people use them, the adverts make them sound amazing, a quick way to cleanse, who wouldn't want that?
 Unfortunately they don't work well enough.
 Again my laundry analogy, imagine getting a wet wipe and rubbing it over a make-up stain on your clothes, you know it's not going to come off.
 Ok I know fabric will suck up the make-up more than your skin but seriously, sweeping a wipe over your face is not cleansing properly, you need an oil to break everything down and attract the oil and dirt from your skin (like attracts like so oil attracts oil) and then you need to wipe/rinse it all away.
 Wipes don't take everything off, they leave irritating chemicals on your skin and they also drag/irritate the skin.
 If you do only 1 thing for your skin, stop the wipes.

 - Face flannels are smelly and mouldy.
 When they're left in the corner of the bath for weeks yes they are.
 Fresh, clean flannels are heavenly and will help to give you a much deeper clean, they're also a tired person's best friend.
 But always take great care when using flannels, don't scrub at your skin, wipe as gently as though you were wiping a baby's face.
 Once you're done, leave it to air dry and pop it in the wash the following day, always use a clean flannel.
-Not everyone can tolerate face flannels, if you notice your skin gets dry or irritated, stop use, some people find muslin cloths gentler.
+Not everyone can tolerate face flannels, if you notice your skin gets dry or irritated, stop use.
+I personally can't use face flannels more than twice a week.

 - I'm always too tired to cleanse.
 I hear you, this is why I cleanse early.
 Put the children in the bath and if they're old enough to sit unaided, cleanse at the sink while they splash around.
 Children learn from us, get them interested in cleansing from a young age and it won't be so foreign when their zits start erupting.
 Also try opting for a cleansing lotion and remove with a face flannel, I find when I'm tired the last thing I want to do is splash water on my face.